-Applicable toward graduation at Sandburg where program structure permits: Degree or Certification: AAS, AGS, and Certificates were applicable.
-General Education: Not applicable..
-General Education -- Not Applicable
+Applicable toward graduation at Sandburg where program structure permits: Degree or Certification: AAS, AGS, and Certificates were

-ICT.212 Microcomputer Spreadsheet App2 2 2 3
+ICT.212 Microcomputer Spreadsheet App2

 In this course students will apply the concepts learned in ICT 112 to realistic business problems.
 Advanced spreadsheet concepts will be covered, including formatting techniques, templates, functions, lists, filters, analysis tools, workgroups, and the process for importing and exporting data.